paniSil/css-grids-landing-page/README.md

-# CSS Grid Landing Page
+# CSS Grids Landing Page
 This website is a study project that was made during the Hillel FullStack JS course.

 Project page: [CSS Grids Landing](https://panisil.github.io/css-grids-landing-page/)